Proactive, Personalized, Positive:

 One of the best ways for an organization to demonstrate its values is by baking them right into everyday interactions with its customers.

-Lou Sigillo and Denise Flannery both know this firsthand, with decades of experience thinking about how to best serve clients and provide customers a warm, welcoming experience.
+Lou Sigillo and Denise Flannery both know this firsthand, with decades of experience thinking about how to best serve clients and provide members a warm, welcoming experience.

-Lou’s journey on this path started at Verizon in 1994, where he rose through the ranks as call center agent, supervisor, manager, director and vice president, before eventually leading nationwide customer service for the telecommunications giant.
-Now Cenlar’s Senior Vice President of Contact Centers, Lou is responsible for overseeing the transformation of the frontlines of our customer care.
+Lou’s journey on this path started at Verizon in 1994, where he rose through the ranks as call center agent, supervisor, manager, director and vice president, before eventually leading nationwide member service for the telecommunications giant.
+Now Cenlar’s Senior Vice President of Contact Centers, Lou is responsible for overseeing the transformation of the frontlines of our member care.

 Together, their teams have partnered in a cross-organization initiative to evolve the homeowner experience at Cenlar.
-It’s an effort that requires careful reflection on how homeowners encounter every aspect of the business.
+It’s an effort that requires careful reflection on how members encounter every aspect of the business.

-Denise and Lou sat down recently to discuss their philosophies on the homeowner experience, and how they are making those ideas reality at Cenlar.
+Denise and Lou sat down recently to discuss their philosophies on the member experience, and how they are making those ideas reality at Cenlar.

 Senior Vice President of Contact Centers